 The Theory of Relativity is not even strictly relativist: it fundamentally contradicts itself in its absolutist assumption of the velocity of light as a ‘speed limit’ on all forms of propagation.
 Tesla and Alexanderson had both worked with wave forms vastly exceeding luminal velocity, years before Einstein.
 In recent times, C.E.R.N.
 (Conseil Européen pour la Recherche Nucléaire) has conducted superluminal particle experiments.
 But none of this can shake the priesthood, which blithely pretends not to notice.
 The absolutism hiding inside ‘Relativity’ is reflected by the absolutism with which the theory has been imposed on the scientific world for the past century.

-Einstein’s criticism of quantum mechanics conceded that it was an ‘effective’ theory; a theory that works well enough to enable prediction, and yet fails in its explanatory effort.
-The fact that, with endless adjustments and ad hoc hypotheses, the theory can be made to ‘work’ does not prove that it is correct at the level of interpretation.
+Einstein’s criticism of quantum mechanics conceded that it was an ‘effective’ theory; a theory that works well enough to enable prediction, but fails in its explanatory effort.
+The fact that, with endless adjustments and ad hoc hypotheses, a formula can be made to ‘work’ does not prove that it is correct at the level of interpretation.
 To Einstein, quantum mechanics appeared incomplete, as if there was some underlying theory that was yet to be discovered.
-One has to wonder if this man ever looked in a mirror; for the same limitation can be applied to Relativity — that while it may work on the level of prediction, at the same time it fails grossly on the level of interpretation.

 Leaving – what?